ucbepic/docetl/docs/operators/resolve.md

 # Resolve Operation

-The Resolve operation in docetl is a powerful tool for identifying and merging duplicate entities in your data.
+The Resolve operation in docetl identifies and merges duplicate entities in your data.
 It's particularly useful when dealing with inconsistencies that can arise from LLM-generated content or data from multiple sources.

 ## Motivation